🧮Sales Tax Calculator

 Which states have no sales tax?

-Five states have no state-level sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
-However, Alaska permits local jurisdictions to impose their own sales taxes, so some Alaskan cities do charge a local rate.
-If you live near a state border, purchasing large-ticket items in a no-tax state can save money, though your home state may still require you to self-report and pay a use tax on those purchases.
+Five states charge no state-level sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
+Alaska allows municipalities to charge local sales tax, so some Alaskan cities do have a rate.
+For large purchases, buying in a no-tax state can produce meaningful savings — but your home state may require you to self-report and pay use tax on items brought back across the border.

 How do I calculate the original price before sales tax?